 Reimbursement from third-party payers is an important element of success for medical products companies.
 Generally, we believe that the nerve conduction studies performed by our customers with the NC-stat System have been satisfactorily covered by third-party payers.
-As our presence in the market expands and the use of the NC-stat

-System increases, we have experienced and may continue to experience an increased focus from third-party payers regarding the reimbursement of nerve conduction studies performed using the NC-stat System.
+As our presence in the market expands and the use of the NC-stat System increases, we have experienced and are likely to continue to experience an increased focus from third-party payers regarding the reimbursement of nerve conduction studies performed using the NC-stat System and an increased focus from third-party payers regarding the professional requirements for performing nerve conduction studies in general.
 Widespread adoption of the NC-stat System by the medical community is unlikely to occur if physicians do not receive satisfactory reimbursement from third-party payers for procedures performed with the NC-stat System.

 One of the primary challenges we face in our business is successfully expanding the market for nerve conduction studies.
 A successful market expansion will depend upon, in part, our targeting of primary care and specialty physicians who traditionally have not been targeted by companies selling equipment used to perform nerve conduction studies and our ability to alter physicians' practices relating to the diagnosis of neuropathies.
-In order to successfully implement this growth strategy, we have increased our sales force to 28 regional sales managers as of March 31, 2005 and plan to more modestly increase our sales force (as compared with the last two quarters during which time we added 11 regional sales managers) and our total headcount for the balance of 2005 and participate in various industry conferences in order to accelerate the market awareness and adoption of our products These efforts, as well as the overall expansion of our business, will provide challenges to our organization and may increase the burden on our management and operations.
+In order to successfully implement this growth strategy, we have increased our sales force to 30 regional sales managers as of June 30, 2005 and plan to more modestly increase our sales force (as compared with the last two quarters during which time we added 8 regional sales managers) and plan to increase our total headcount for the balance of 2005 and participate in various industry conferences in order to accelerate the market awareness and adoption of our products.
+These efforts, as well as the overall expansion of our business, will provide challenges to our organization and may increase the burden on our management and operations.
 We are focused on monitoring our business as it grows and appropriately acquiring and allocating resources to address these issues, with a goal of achieving and sustaining profitability.